 Many of us have been there.
 Assessed a client’s needs, immediately identified ways to streamline processes, implemented a solution, and moved on to the next best thing.
 But, how many times have we really evaluated the return on investment (ROI) to determine if the solutions are actually successful?
 In this session, Sarah Haase, a librarian living in a SharePoint world, explained strategies for calculating ROI for SharePoint.

-We know ROI is a benefit to the investor, i.e., getting back more than you put in, right?
+We know ROI benefits the investor, i.e., getting back more than you put in, right?
 But what is ROI and how can you determine if your SharePoint investment or solution is really paying off?
 With a simple approach, Sarah explained two types of ROI evaluations: quantitative and qualitative.

 Oftentimes while looking at results, we place more emphasis and value on two quantitative elements: time and money.
 Managers are always in favor of increased revenue and streamlined processes.
 However, there are also qualitative (or emotional) successes that can be celebrated, such as customer testimonials or reduced employee attrition rates.

 As a guide to preparing a successful ROI, Sarah provided the following steps:

 - Step 1 – Determine What’s Needed

 Before starting an ROI, determine what matters to your organization and what will drive its success.
 What does the team care about: qualitative or quantitative data?
 Refer to case studies and determine what made them successful and how they can apply to your approach.

 - Step 2 – Plant your Stake